 - Spammy freehosts

-For this reason, if you see an action, do not immediately click ‘Reconsider’ or ‘Request a review.’
-Instead, wait to ask Google to reconsider your site until you review their Webmaster Guidelines to ensure your website adheres to them; if your site doesn’t, make the appropriate changes and then ask for reconsideration.
-If you haven’t changed anything about the spammy links pointing to your site, or the “thin content” on your pages, Google will not change their view of your site and may not as closely reconsider your site when you do make the appropriate changes.
+For this reason, if you see an action, do not immediately click “Reconsider” or “Request a review.”
+Instead, wait to ask Google to reconsider your site until you review their Webmaster Guidelines to ensure that your website adheres to them; if it doesn’t, make the appropriate changes and then ask for reconsideration.
+If you haven’t changed anything about the spammy links pointing to your site or the “thin content” on your pages, Google will not change their view of your site and may not reconsider your site as closely when you do make the appropriate changes.

-To review your links in WMT, navigate to Search Traffic > Links to your site..
-Here are two questions you need to ask when reviewing your links:
+To review your links in GSC, navigate to “Links” in the left-hand menu.
+Here are three questions you need to ask when reviewing your links:

-1. What does your Who links the most section say?
+a.
+What does your Top linking sites section say?

-If you see one domain linking to your site 100s (or 1000s) of times, and it's only linked to one page, that’s a red flag.
-Especially if it’s a spammy site where it doesn’t make sense for them to link to you.
-However, this is an imperfect system – it may not always be negative that 1 domain is linking to 1 page on your site 100s of times.
+If you see one domain linking to your site hundreds or thousands of times, and it's only linked to one page, that’s a red flag—especially if it’s a spammy site that doesn’t make sense to link to you.
+However, this is an imperfect system—it may not always be negative that one domain is linking to one page on your site hundreds of times.

-So be sure to download your latest links – every webmaster should do this regularly.
-You may have a clean backlink profile now, but competitors could be performing negative SEO against you and you want to catch spammy links back to your site as soon as possible.
+Be sure to download your latest links—every webmaster should do this regularly.
+You may have a clean backlink profile now, but competitors could be performing negative SEO against you, and you’ll want to catch spammy links back to your site as soon as possible.

 If you’ve determined you have spammy or potentially harmful links, Matt Cutts (head of Google webspam) recommends contacting the harmful domains and asking them to remove the link to your site.
 Document these efforts, and if your website isn’t removed from their site, submit a disavow file to Google.

-Note: We know it’s hard to avoid using manufacturer description for product pages.
-We still advise every single page (and product page) has completely unique content; you may use the manufacturer content as a guideline and add to it with your own words. (i.e. “5” x 7” acacia wood picture frame” becomes “This gorgeous dark acacia wood picture frame is sized 5” x 7”; the perfect size to display memories beautifully”)
+Note: We know it’s hard to avoid using manufacturer descriptions for product pages, but we still advise that every single page (and product page) should have completely unique content.
+You can still use the manufacturer content as a guideline, though, and add to it with your own words (i.e. “5”x7” acacia wood picture frame” becomes “This gorgeous dark acacia wood picture frame is sized 5”x7”—the perfect size to display memories beautifully”).

-- Robots.txt file: Use robots.txt to prevent crawling of pages on your site that don't add much value (like the My Account, Order Status, View Cart, etc.) pages
+- Robots.txt file: Use robots.txt to prevent crawling of pages on your site that don't add much value (like My Account, Order Status, View Cart, etc.)

-- Dynamic content pages: if you use a content management system, ensure the pages created are crawlable by the search engines
+- Dynamic content pages: If you use a content management system, ensure that the pages created are crawlable by search engines

-- Ads: do you utilize a lot of advertorials on your site?
-Block them in robots.txt so it doesn’t interfere with the search engine’s understanding of your page
+- Ads: Do you utilize a lot of advertisements on your site?
+Block them in your robots.txt file so they don’t interfere with the search engine’s understanding of your page

+Even if you haven’t taken an organic traffic hit, we recommend constantly reviewing your links and on-page content to prevent any negative actions against your site.
 Furthermore, think about diversifying your online marketing strategy.
-As Google blends their search results to include more paid results (like PPC and Shopping ads) and personalized results, organic listings are pushed further down the search results page.
-Even if your search engine optimization strategy is quality, you may still lose organic traffic.
+As Google continues to modify their search results to include more paid results (like PPC and Shopping Feeds) and personalized results, organic listings are pushed further down the search results page.
+Even if your search engine optimization strategy is quality now, you may still lose organic traffic in the future.